Home

 The EPSR sets the aspiration and implementation priorities for a more social Europe for all.
 A more social Europe paves the way for a healthier Europe.
 By addressing the underlying determinants of health, the European Pillar of Social Rights can be considered a European Pillar for Health.

-About the EPSR flashcards
+About the EPSR Flashcards

 The flashcards are designed to demonstrate how EPSR principles can contribute to achieving health and wellbeing.
 Each flashcard explores a different principle and sets out what public health authorities across Europe are doing to help build progress.